Data Augmentation for Meta-Learning: Experiments

 \section{Experiments}

 In this section, we empirically demonstrate the following: \begin{enumerate} \item Augmentations applied in the four distinct modes behave differently.
 In particular, query and task augmentation are far more important than support augmentation.
 (Section \ref{sec:experiments:individual}) \item Meta-specific data augmentation strategies can improve performance over the generic strategies commonly used for meta-learning.
-(Section \ref{sec:experiments:combine}) \item We can further boost performance by combining augmentations with Meta-MaxUp.
-(Section \ref{sec:experiment:metamaxup}) \end{enumerate}
+(Section \ref{sec:experiments:combine}) \item We further boost performance by combining augmentations with Meta-MaxUp.
+(Section \ref{sec:experiment:metamaxup}) \item Our proposed augmentation Meta-MaxUp greatly improves performance on cross-domain benchmarks as well.
+(Section \ref{sec:experiment:metadataset}) \end{enumerate}